VAD37/unity-jenkinsfile/README.md

 Multi-branch Jenkinsfile and python script for automated **Android** build Production: Install Unity -> Build Unity --> Push to internal Google Play -> Send Slack notification.

 Made specifically for Windows Standalone Server.
 (Meaning no special install and setup for server.
-Just install jenkins setup some system variables and it will ready to go)
+Just install jenkins setup some system variables and it will ready to go).
+With MacOSX, there are lots of special steps to setup fastlane, allow open ssh port with jenkins.
+You have to figure out on your own.

 Read [pipeline doc](/JenkinsFiles/ci/README.md) for how to setup UnityProject builder script.